cypress-io/cypress-documentation/content/guides/continuous-integration/github-actions.md

 Using our [Cypress GitHub Action](https://github.com/marketplace/actions/cypress-io) we specify `install: false` since our dependencies and build were cached in our `install` job.

-The [download-artifact](https://github.com/marketplace/actions/download-a-build-artifact) GitHub Action is included and will retrieve the `build` directory saved in the install job.
+The [download-artifact](https://github.com/marketplace/actions/download-a-build-artifact) action will retrieve the `build` directory saved in the install job.

 </Alert>